informjennifer/WashU-datarescue/resources-and-tools/updates.md

 a lot.
 A LOT has happened.

-After our Seattle public education, peer collecting and collective description Data Rescue efforts, numerous changes have occurred.
+Numerous changes have occurred.
 Many bad, some good.

 **FIRST THE GOOD**\
 Internet Archive received a [backup copy of the CDC](https://archive.org/details/20250128-cdc-datasets), [End of Term project](https://eotarchive.org/data/) is processing the anticipated 300 TB of select Biden public admin files, and the [Public Environmental Data Project](https://screening-tools.com/) collected \~52 massive datasets now slowly coming online.\